 Whilst the epicenter of the city’s nightlife scene lies further west in Jonction, there is plenty in the way of casual bars and music and live arts venues, including the Grand Théâtre de Genève, to keep you entertained into the evening.

-History and culture lovers will be spoilt for choice by the number of museums and historical sites in the area.
-The grand 4th century St. Pierre Cathedral stands in the center of the district, on the site of an ancient Roman Temple, directly next door to the International Museum of the Reformation.
+History and culture lovers will be spoilt for choice by the number of museums and historical sites in the area, such as:

 If you want to enjoy a spot of shopping during your trip, the area near the waterfront is full of well-known brands, department stores, and a selection of independent boutiques.
 Make sure to visit Rue du Marche shopping street and the famous Reformation Wall in Bastions Park.

 Around the square are open-air coffee shops and restaurants, often filled with tourists and locals for their unique historic and authentic atmosphere.
-Don’t miss out on well-known restaurants and cafes such as Café de Bourg-de-Four, La Clémence and Restaurant au Carnivore.
-Chocolates Tea Room is a comfy tourist shop with many choices of delightful Swiss chocolates.

-mid-range ($$): citizenM Geneva Four-star hotel is centrally located in Gevena city centre, close proximity to major sights such as Geneva Town Hall, Jet d’Eau, St. Pierre Cathedral, Flower Clock, Mont Blanc Bridge, Victoria Hall, and Palazzo. it has rooms with a desk, a flat-screen TV, and a private bathroom.
+mid-range ($$): citizenM Geneva, one of the best places to stay in Geneva Old Town on a budget.
+Centrally located in the city centre, it offers easy access the major sights such as Town Hall, Jet d’Eau, St. Pierre Cathedral, Flower Clock, Mont Blanc Bridge, Victoria Hall, and Palazzo.

-🔍MORE HOTEL DEALS IN OLD TOWNSee more: Best things to do in Geneva, Switzerland
+See more: Best things to do in Geneva, Switzerland

-2. Paquis, where to stay in Geneva for nightlife
+Pâquis, where to stay in Geneva for nightlife

 Paquis (pâturage in French) is a Geneva’s most eclectic neighborhood, stretching along the west bank of Lac Lamon.
 One of the neighbourhood’s most distinctive traits is the wide mass of train tracks that stretches through the centre of the district, also name Red Light District.